Yoozie-au/yoozie/hugo/content/destinations/nsw/blue-mountains/Katoomba/blue-mountains-cultural-centre.md

   username: bluemountainsculturalcentre
   images:
   - "/uploads/blue-mountains-cultural-centre-insta.PNG"
+draft: true

 ---
 The Cultural Centre highlights peculiar cultural programs for locals and guests' amusement.

 Katoomba is located in the Blue Mountains where its Cultural Centre comprises a gallery, library, shop and cafe.

 It is a great place to meet with family and friends, relax by enjoying the extraordinary atmosphere and engage with the educational exhibitions and workshops.